FrankYufeiYang/OpenMP/README.md

 Table 1: The execution time when P is 20, and N is set to accommodate L1 and L2 cache But all the automatization came with a cost.
 When data size is relatively small, namely, in the range of L1 cache and L2 cache, the execution time of OpenMP is much longer than the execution time of serial code.
-Recall that from homework 3, the execution time for threaded part 1 and part 2 are 0.001580 and 0.001195.
-The result from Table 1 shows that the OpenMP execution time for part 1 is about 10 times longer than part 1 from homework 3; part 2 is about 5 times longer than part 2 from homework 3.
+Recall that from the Thread project, the execution time for threaded part 1 and part 2 are 0.001580 and 0.001195.
+The result from Table 1 shows that the OpenMP execution time for part 1 is about 10 times longer than part 1 from the Thread project; part 2 is about 5 times longer than part 2 from the Thread project.

 This shows that, although OpenMP has all the advantages over the Thread library, when data size is small and threading overhead doesn’t outweigh memory latency, OpenMP has a big disadvantage in terms of performance compared to the Thread library.
 This makes sense, because the inventors of OpenMP would need to make sure their module works in different environments and situations, and behind the scene, there must be a lot of extra effort to ensure that.
 Scalability